Consensys/quorum-explorer/README.md

 ## Description

-This is a lightweight explorer that is designed to get you up and running really quickly to give you an overview of yout chain.
+This is a lightweight explorer that is designed to get you up and running really quickly to give you an overview of your chain.
 It has not been designed for production use yet!

 ## Prerequisites